Mauricio Dubon Player Props: Astros vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.4 K/9, the ninth-best in MLB.
+- The Giants pitching staff is 11th in the league with a collective 9.3 strikeouts per nine innings.

-- The Giants have the 25th-ranked team ERA across all league pitching staffs (4.95).
+- The Giants have a 5.04 team ERA that ranks 25th across all league pitching staffs.

-- Giants pitchers combine to allow the fourth-most home runs in baseball (41 total, 1.5 per game).
+- Giants pitchers combine to allow 41 total home runs at a clip of 1.5 per game (to rank 25th in baseball).

-- The Giants will look to Stripling (0-1) in his third start this season.
+- The Giants are sending DeSclafani (2-1) to the mound to make his sixth start of the season.
+He is 2-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched.

-- The right-hander last appeared on Sunday, April 23 against the New York Mets, when he tossed 3 1/3 innings, allowing two earned runs while giving up six hits.
+- The right-hander's last appearance came on Thursday against the St. Louis Cardinals, when he went six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.